Tips and FAQs¶

 MNIST example does not converge in CPU mode on Mac OS X¶

-Mac OS X is not officially supported.
-Please use it at your own risk.
+Mac OS X is not an officially supported OS.

 Many users have reported that MNIST example does not work correctly when using vecLib as NumPy backend on Mac OS X. vecLib is the default BLAS library installed on Mac OS X.